 DataSampler receives data on its single input edge.
 It then filters input records and passes only some of them to the output.
 You can control which input records are passed by selecting one of the filtering strategies called Sampling methods.
 The input and output metadata have to match each other.

 A typical use case for DataSamper can be imagined like this.
 You want to check whether your data transformation works properly.
 In case you are processing millions of records, it might be useful to get only a few thousands and observe.
 Using this component, you can create such data sample.

 DataSampler offers four Sampling methods to create a representative sample of the whole data set:

-Simple - every record has equal chance of being
+Simple - every record has an equal chance of being selected.

 Stratified - if the data set contains a number of distinct categories, the set can be organized by these categories into separate strata.
 Each stratum is then sampled as an independent sub-population out of which individual elements are selected on a random basis.
 At least one record from each stratum is selected.
 The record is compared with previous one whether or not it is in the same stratum.
 If the input is unsorted, stratum may be split into several parts and processed in the same way as more strata.

 PPS (Probability Proportional to Size Sampling) - probability for each record is set to proportional to its stratum size up to a maximum of 1.
 Strata are defined by the value of the field you have chosen in Sampling key.
 The method then uses Systematic sampling for each group of records.